Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Code Reasoning: Techniques

-\citet{liu2024dstcdirectpreferencelearning} propose Direct Preference Learning with only Self-Generated Tests and Code (DSTC), using only self-generated code snippets and tests to construct preference pairs with direct preference learning to improve LM coding accuracy without external annotations.
-The UT generation process is joint with the code generation process, where the LLM is prompted to generate multiple code snippets and tests for each given instruction.
-More recently, ASTER \cite{pan2025asternaturalmultilanguageunit} is a multilingual UT-generator built with LLMs guided by lightweight program analysis.
-ASTER has a generic pipeline that incorporates static analysis to guide LLMs in generating compilable and high-coverage test cases for Python and Java.
+AceCoder \cite{zeng2025acecoderacingcoderrl} leverages automated large-scale test-case synthesis to enhance code model training.
+They proposed a pipeline that generates extensive \textit{(question, test-cases)} pairs from existing code data.
+Similarly, \citet{liu2024dstcdirectpreferencelearning} propose Direct Preference Learning with Only Self-Generated Tests and Code (DSTC), using only self-generated code snippets and tests to construct preference pairs with direct preference learning to improve LM coding accuracy without external annotations.
+ASTER \cite{pan2025asternaturalmultilanguageunit} is a multilingual UT-generator built with LLMs guided by lightweight program analysis.